 10 Best Chemical Peels For Hyperpigmentation (2021)

-Chemical peels are becoming very popular nowadays as means of aesthetic improvement, especially when treating uneven skin tone and hyperpigmentation.
+are great for treating and at home.
 They come in different formulations and can contain one acid or a combination of several alpha hydroxy acids (AHA) and/or beta hydroxy acids (BHA).
 Ideally, the best chemical peel for hyperpigmentation should contain a mixture of few acids, few skin lightening agents, and hydrating ingredients.

 In general, the strength of chemical peels depends on the concentration of the active ingredients.
-Using chemical peels frequently and in high concentrations might cause skin irritation, dryness and skin peeling.
+Using chemical peels frequently and in high concentrations (deep peels) might cause skin irritation, dry skin and skin peeling.
 Thus, it is important to use topical hydrating products like serums and moisturizers in conjunction with chemical peels.

 If you are a beginner to AHAs and BHAs, start by using chemical peels with lower concentrations.
 For example, 5%-10% AHAs, and/or 0.5% – 2% BHA, and gradually make your way up as your skin builds tolerance to the acids.
 Above all, please avoid temptation to use chemical peels in high concentrations (30% and more), as they are not meant for home use and can burn your skin.
 It is important to remember that chemical peels increase skin’s sensitivity to the sun.
 So it is highly recommended to use a broad-spectrum sunscreen with SPF 30+.